flotools/flotools/README.md

 Flo Tools is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

-## Flo Tools 2.0:
+## Flo Tools 2.2:

-Flo Tools 2.0 is here!
-See the [What’s New section](/Flo-Tools-2.0-release/) to learn about the new features and improvements in version 2.0.
+Flo Tools 2.2 is now available!
+See the [What’s New Section](/Flo-Tools-2.2-release/) to learn about the new features and improvements in version 2.2.

 ## Download:

-You can download Flo Tools from [here.](/download/)
+You can download Flo Tools by clicking [here.](https://github.com/flotools/flotools/archive/master.zip)

-This  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
+Once downloaded, this  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.

 ## System Requirements: